 Technical risks are low since there is already broad activity in this area and many years of experience of ad hoc non-standardized activities meeting the needs of individual archives.

 The initial scoping is the Space agency archives and their Producers.
 It may also be expanded if reviewers outside the proposed scope find it relevant and useful.
-However, past reluctance of CCSDS and some CCSDS Member Agencies to support archive standardization activities have limited participation by outside parties.
-The lower level of participation in CCSDS standardization activities may result in standards that are less well accepted outside the CCSDS community.
-It also introduces more possibilities for outside standards that may overtake or conflict with CCSDS activities.
+Attempts will be made to include participation interested parties from outside the traditional CCSDS members.
+If outside participation is not obtained, these activities may result in standards that are less well accepted outside the CCSDS community.
+Lack of outside participation introduces more possibilities for outside standards that may overtake or conflict with CCSDS activities.
 Working group members continue to network with their colleagues outside the CCSDS to mitigate as much of the risk as possible.

-The SIP standard and implementations have some dependence on the development of the XFDU standard and implementations by the MOIMS-IPR Working Group.
-Management of XFDU development risk is left to be addressed by the MOIMS-IPR Working Group.

 Management Risk Mitigation Strategy

 Unavailability of resources could delay achievement of milestones.
-Fallback option would be to reschedule the milestones.
+Fallback option would be to reschedule the milestones in accordance with actual availability of resources.

-There is the potential that one or more active experts from various agencies may become unavailable and this could impact the schedule if the timeline slips substantiallyDescription of Change
+There is the potential that one or more active experts from various agencies may become unavailable and this could impact the schedule if the timeline slips substantially.
+Fallback option would be to reschedule the milestones in accordance with actual availability of personnel.

+Description of Change

+This charter was changed to include additional fields included in the charter template since our previous update.
+Completed items have been removed.
+Charter is updated to allow it to remain relevant without change as new projects for this WG are defined and approved by CESG.

 Area Director E-Mail Address